VectorMethods/videovector-mcp-server/docs/security-model.md

 ## Streamable HTTP

-In HTTP mode, every MCP request must authenticate with a canonical production VideoVector API key.
-Sessions retain the key in process memory only while it is needed to call the API and are bound to a one-way hash of the initialization key, so a session cannot be reused with another key.
-Per-key and process session caps plus idle and absolute expiry bound abandoned-session capacity.
+In HTTP mode, every MCP POST authenticates with a VideoVector API key.
+The transport is stateless: no session identifier, API key, or server object is retained after the response closes.
+This allows requests to move safely across instances and restarts.

-Before allocating a session, the HTTP transport validates the key format and performs one backend verification attempt.
-Positive, negative, and transient results are cached only by one-way key hash.
-Distinct uncached candidates are bounded per direct network peer and process; untrusted forwarding headers are not used as identity.
-Verification errors are logged by status/code, never by backend response text.
+Before an MCP request context is allocated, the server validates the key with the API's side-effect-free authentication endpoint.
+Validation caches and singleflight coordination use a process-secret HMAC fingerprint rather than plaintext credentials.
+Backend validation concurrency and queue depth are bounded independently of client IP, so one shared proxy cannot deny valid tenants admission merely by presenting other credentials.

 HTTP mode has optional host and origin allowlists: